‘Only a toe’ – recovering from injury

 I also made sure I spent time giving gratitude that it wasn’t worse than it was.

-I realised that there was also a mental impact to what had happened and made sure I spent time allowing for the different emotions and talking about them when it felt necessary.
+I realised that, as well as physical, there was also a mental impact to what had happened and made sure I spent time allowing for the different emotions and talking about them when it felt necessary.

 I had to find something else to focus on.
 There were times when scrolling through through social media just made me feel sad.
 Not all the time, just when I was feeling sorry for myself!